 Getting data into your account is only the first step in your journey with Zuko.
-The next most important thing to learn is how to look at your data, interpret it and gain insight into what your users are doing in your online forms.
+The next most important thing to learn is how to look at your data, interpret it and gain insight into what your visitors are doing in your online forms.

-Though we can’t make you a form design expert overnight, the following are some tips to help you use the data in your account.
+Though we can’t make you into a form design expert overnight, the following are some tips to help you use the data in your account.

 All data requires interpretation, and one of the best ways to help you interpret the data in your account is to have the form you are investigating open, either next to your Zuko data or at the very least open in a different tab.

 This allows you to quickly switch between a metric and the relevant part of your form.
 Overview stats should lead to you examine the layout of your form.
 Field level data should always lead you to examine the field in question in great detail.

 Don’t look at the data in isolation, tie it to the real thing that visitors to your site are interacting with.

 Fields and elements of your form do not exist in isolation.
 They form part of a flow, or a journey for your visitors.
 So when looking at the metrics for a particular field, remember that this behaviour may be influenced by the fields around it as well at the text, imagery, error messaging and labels around it.